electricalgorithm/3D-Conways-Game-of-Life/README.md

 * `--page=`	**Required**.
 Must be an _integer_.
 It sets the Game of Life's page/z dimension for randomizing values. _The life's grid won't be restricted to these dimensions._
 * `--gen=`	**Required**.
 Must be an _integer_.
 It is the number of the generations which will be calculated.
 For higher numbers, the simulation will be very slow.
 Consider changing  `LENGTH_EXPAND_RATE` constant with a lower value in `Space.py` file.
 * `--chance=` Optional.
 Must be an _integer_.
 It defines the chance of randomize() function as one over given integer.
+* `--rules=` Optional.
+Default is "B3/S23".
+It defines the ruleset.
 * `--waitms=` Optional.
 Must be an _integer_.
 This is the delay in the calculations of the generations.
 Don't sure if it works correctly, check it out.
 * `--renderer=` Optional.
 Must be `mayavi`, `matplotlib` or `matplotlib:1by1`.
 This the rendering method of 3D view.
 If not spesified, nothing will pop-up to show you the generations.
 * `--save=` Optional.
 Default is `True`.
 Must be `True` or `False`.
 To do not save matplotlib figures, make it `False`.